ompl/ompl/doc/markdown/planners.md

 # Available Planners {#planners}

 All implementations listed below are considered fully functional.
-Within OMPL planners are divided into two categories:
+Within OMPL planners are divided into three categories:
 - \ref geometric_planners
 - \ref control_planners
+- \ref multilevel_planners
 .
 To see how to benchmark planners, click [here](benchmark.html).